MassSpecGym: A benchmark for the discovery and identification of molecules: MassSpecGym benchmark

 An evaluation metric for the quality of the prediction is the cosine similarity between the predicted binned spectrum $\hat{\mathbf{x}}$ and the ground truth $\mathbf{x}$ (Equation \ref{eq:cos_sim}), averaged across all graph-spectra pairs:

 Cosine similarity between two spectra ranges from 0 to 1, where 1 corresponds to a perfect prediction.
+Jensen-Shannon similarity is reported as an additional metric (see Supplementary Information).

 A key application of accurately predicting spectra from molecules is in molecular retrieval \cite{wei2019rapid, goldman2024generating, young2024fragnnet}.
 Accurate and scalable models enable the automatic annotation of molecular databases, bolstering the coverage of existing spectral libraries.
 Therefore, we can additionally use an analagous setup as a downstream task to evaluate spectrum predictions.
 Similarly to the molecule retrieval task defined previously, for a molecule-spectrum pair $(G, X)$, the set of candidates $\mathcal{C}$ comprises of $G$ and the set of molecules from a chemical database most similar to $G$.
 For each molecule $G_i \in \mathcal{C}$, we predict a spectrum $\hat{\mathbf{x}}_i$ and rank all candidates by decreasing cosine similarity between $\hat{\mathbf{x}}_i$ and $\mathbf{x}$.
 We evaluate the model by the rate at which $G$ is ranked in the top-$k$ hits in the sorted $\mathcal{C}$, using the same hit rate @ $k$ metrics as defined in the previous section.